proffatai/Appium_basics/README.md

 <br>
 	DesiredCapabilities capabilities = new DesiredCapabilities();
  <br>
-	capabilities.setCapability("platformName", "Android");
+	capabilities.setCapability("platformName", "Android"); // The platform you wanna run the app on whether Android or iOS
  <br>
-        capabilities.setCapability("deviceName", "Pixel4"); // this is the name of the emulator
+        capabilities.setCapability("deviceName", "Pixel4"); // this is the name of the emulator you want to run the app on
 	<br>
         capabilities.setCapability("appPackage", "com.ls.arabic");
 	<br>